Log-s/Raspberry-Pi-based-portable-port-scanner/README.md

 * **Button 2** :
   * *Simple press* : fast scan
   * *3s press* : identifying the approximate number of targets on the network (displays it)
+  * *6s press* : displays the local IP address of the device, to connect to the web interface
 * **Button 3** :
   * *Simple press* : complete scan
   * *3s press* : Deleting all scan reports stored on the devices memory